|

 their holding cells adjacent to the execution chamber and then led to the

-gallows with its 3 British style nooses dangling from the metal beam.
-On the
+gallows with its three British style nooses dangling from the metal beam.
+On

-trap, their legs were strapped and the nooses adjusted round their necks.
-At
+the trap, their legs were strapped and the nooses adjusted round their necks.

 The bodies were left hanging for an hour before being taken down for autopsy